kln12/Interview_questions/README.md

 31.Services used AWS and tasks performed in AWS
 32.I have 3 tier application, configure it with private and public subnet?
 33.How to replicate or create same machine with same configuration?
+34.how to manage the S3 Bucket from EC2 instance to write and read by private

 # Terraform
 1.Define statefile